0xStephan/ExampleWork/Engineering/README.md

-# Example of engineering application that was built
+# Example of engineering application

 ## Python Controls
 Industrial IoT device that communicates between the controls systems and the user interface systems.